joshua-mcgregor/convertr/README.md

 There's a lot to go after in a full CICD pipeline.
 Different environments, different behaviours for different branches.
 One thing that would be good would be to enable testing on branches.
 This would give reassurance prior to a merge that your PR is behaving as expected.

+### VPC Config

+Currently there are no NACL rules set up for the subnet.
+As this is only a lambda, it cannot be directly accessed through the internet regardless.
+If there were other resources we needed to protect, NACL rules restricting traffic from outside the VPC would be advisable.
+API Gateway is already public facing so isn't impacted by either SGs or NACL rules.